yvesgurcan/connect/README-PREVIEW.md

 - Can you send me your resume?

 [My resume is available for download in various formats](#resume) at the top of this page.
 Don't hesitate to [message me on LinkedIn](https://www.linkedin.com/in/yvesgurcan) if you are interested in particular skillsets.
-I would be happy to send you a resume that better demonstrate my most relevant experience to you.
+I would be happy to send you a resume that better demonstrates my most relevant experience to you.

 - How many years of experience do you have?
 - How did you become a software engineer?